 Its maximum capacity can accommodate six modules for width equaling 15 meters, and four modules in height, coming up to 10 meters, with no restrictions for length.
 The BOD2 can produce three-story buildings in one go, with each story capable of being more than 300 square meters in length.
 The company recently provided a live demonstration of its technology at the international Bautec construction exhibition in Berlin, by 3D printing the walls of 4 small houses in three days.

 6. Contour Crafting

-US-based concrete specialist Contour Crafting developed a concrete 3D printing process in association with Behrokh Khoshnevis at the University of South Carolina.
+US-based concrete specialist Contour Crafting developed a concrete 3D printing process in association with Behrokh Khoshnevis at the University Southern California (USC).
 The technology uses a robotic system that moves upwards as concrete material is laid down by the construction module.

 Contour Crafting recently announced a partnership with QUIKRETE to utilize an advanced concrete mix formulated to include a coarse aggregate and boast shape-holding thixotropic properties and rapid-setting and dimensional stability features.

 The companies work together to build four low-income housing units and establish concrete 3D printing as a method of constructing elements and buildings more quickly, efficiently, and affordably than conventional methods.

 With this, Contour Crafting can significantly reduce the cost of commercial construction, eliminating material waste during manufacturing.
 Contour Crafting projects include 3D printing of a 610 square meter house in less than 24 hours.

 7. CyBe Construction